Powerlearnproject/se-assignment-day-2-git-and-github-karungar/README.md

 Scenarios that necessitate forking is when a developer does not have access to the upstream repository like when proposing bug fixes or when using someone else's project as a starting point of your own idea.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+A project board is a GitHub feature that allows you to organize and track tasks in one place on a Kanban-style board with columns like “To Do,” “In Progress,” and “Done. within the project one can create issues to help assign responsibilities, set deadlines, and track progress.
+Issues help in managing tasks, bugs, and feature requests.
+### how they improve project organization and enhance collaborative efforts

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?